2019 Formula One World Championship: Team changes

 Haas F1 Team signed a title sponsorship agreement with energy drinks manufacturer Rich Energy for 2019 before the end of the 2018 season.
 However, this agreement was later terminated on 9 September 2019, due to a series of off-track disputes between Haas and Rich Energy, and legal issues for Rich Energy.

 Driver changes

-Alexander Albon (left), Lando Norris (center) and George Russell (right) made their Formula One debuts with Toro Rosso, McLaren and Williams respectively.
+Alexander Albon (left), Lando Norris (centre) and George Russell (right) made their Formula One debuts with Toro Rosso, McLaren and Williams respectively.